hapax/hapax.github.io/assets/simple-physics.md

 good rule of thumb is to only factorise into subestimates when the combined uncertainty of these estimates is much smaller than the original.
+This is an instance of the KISS principle.
 (To get technical, by "uncertainty", we mean "error on the logarithmic ruler, squared".)